Perfectly Stylish, Seriously Rugged

 For long, established brands had typically large, clunky, and rugged tablets working on previous generation wireless technologies.
-These products ran Win Ce and dominated the rugged computing industry.
-Win Ce had one big drawback.
-The OS was no longer the first choice among tablets.
-That position had been taken up by Android.
+These products ran Windows Ce and dominated the rugged computing industry.
+However, the OS was no longer the first choice among tablets, Android had taken over.

-The Algiz RT7’s physical design balances full ruggedness and lightweight ergonomics.
-We designed the Algiz RT7 from the inside out to be comfortable to hold and easy to carry.
+The Algiz RT7’s physical design balances rugged and lightweight ergonomics.
+It was designed to be comfortable to hold and easy to carry.
 As a result, you have a tablet that weighs just 650 grams and yet meets stringent MIL-STD-810G military standards.

-The Algiz RT7’s IP65 rating means it’s waterproof and fully protected against sand and dust.
-We achieved that through a combination of sealing and isolation of the expansion ports.
-This method is called the flush and dry technique.
-In this method, the ports are protected through conformal coating and isolated from the main electronics.
-As a result, even if the device is immersed in water with the port cap open, it still remains fully functional.
+The Algiz RT7 tablet is designed to sport co-molded TPU bumpers.
+These bumpers help the tablet withstand the exacting drop test.
+Internally, the electronic components are shock mounted in order to pass the vibration test.
+The tablet’s IP65 rating implies that it is waterproof and fully protected against sand and dust.
+A combination of sealing and isolation of the expansion ports helped achieve this.
+The method is called the flush and dry technique; the ports are protected through conformal coating and isolated from the main electronics.
+In layman terms, if the device is immersed in water with the port cap open, voila!
+It remains fully functional.

 As tough as it is, the Algiz RT7 is very easy to carry.
 Users can attach the separately sold strap to the RT7 using the four mounting points on its rear cover.
 This strap allows the user to slip their gloved hands through and carry the product without clutching it.